localstack/tinybird-workflow-push/README.md

     "workflow": "The name of the workflow",
-    "repository": "The repository in the format <owner>/<repo-name>", "attempt": "The number of the run attempt"
+    "repository": "The repository in the format <owner>/<repo-name>", "attempt": "The number of the run attempt" "outcome": "'failure' if at least one job failed, 'success' otherwise" }
-  }
 ```